Continue with Facebook

 For localized bladder cancer (when the cancer is only in the bladder), the five-year survival rate is 71 percent.
 This includes many cases of NMIBC.

 For MIBC, the survival rate depends on how far the cancer has spread.
-The five-year survival rate is about 39 percent if the cancer has spread to nearby lymph nodes or organs (regional disease), and 8 percent if it has spread to distant parts of the body (metastatic disease).
+The five-year survival rate is about 39 percent if the cancer has spread to nearby lymph nodes or organs (regional disease) and 8 percent if it has spread to distant parts of the body (metastatic disease).

 Read more about risk factors that affect NMIBC outcomes.

 In general, more than 50 percent of people diagnosed with NMIBC will have a recurrence within five years of their first tumor removal.
 However, most recurrences don’t involve cancer spreading to deeper tissue or other areas.
-The chance of recurrence depends on the stage and grade of the cancer, and how well it responds to treatments like BCG.
+The chance of recurrence depends on the stage and grade of the cancer and how well it responds to treatments like BCG.

+Whether you are newly diagnosed or have been living with bladder cancer for years, working closely with your healthcare team is essential.
 Even after treatment, regular follow-up care is important for staying on top of your health.
-Your doctor can help you set up a schedule for follow-up appointments, tests, and scans to watch for any signs of cancer returning or progressing.
 By tracking changes early and sticking with a personalized care plan, you and your care team can make informed decisions and take steps to protect your health over time.

 Get updates directly to your inbox.